anupam-kumar-krishnan/21-Days-Competitive-Programming/README.md

        int data;
        struct node *next;
      };
+## Some brief about linked list
+   - Linked list is made of nodes connected to each other
+   - And "Nodes" consists of two blocks namely
+     - Data
+     - Pointer(also called 'next' while programming
+   - Data refers to the value at the data block of node
+   - Pointer points to the next node in order to link every node with each other

 ## Did three basic questions based on linked list on GFG
   - Count Node Of Linked List
   - Linked List Length Even or Odd